zhaotianff/WindowsX/README-en.md

+<font size=4> README: English | <a href="./README.md">中文</a>  </font>

 # Master-Zhao
 Master-Zhao is a toolset software for Windows.
 Including beautification, system management, gadgets, paddling and other functions.

 Why write such a software?
 Willing to go through hardships and never forget the original intention.